manuelernestog/astrofy/README.md

 ## License

-Astro Modern Personal Website is licensed under the MIT license — see the [LICENSE](https://github.com/manuelernestog/astro-modern-personal-website/blob/main/LICENSE) file for details.
+Astrofy is licensed under the MIT license — see the [LICENSE](https://github.com/manuelernestog/astro-modern-personal-website/blob/main/LICENSE) file for details.

 ## Contributors